cs4372/ios-study-guide/interview-prep/interview-questions.md

       - Insertion and deletion is slower O(N) than dictionary O(1) Dictionary -> key-value pairs.
 Values can be accessed based on their unique keys

+#### Classes vs Structs
+Main Differences:
+- Classes are reference type and Structs are value type objects
+- Classs allow inheritance and structs don't
+- Struct does not have inheritance and does not need to have init()

 ## Performance
 - Questions about improving your apps to be faster, more efficient, less crashy, and similar.